NREL/PIDG/README.md

 * **merge_property_by_fuel:** assigns properties to generators, but by fuel type instead of object name.
 Requires a column named Fuel.
 All other columns will be taken to be Plexos properties (again, names must be exact matches to Plexos properties).
 It will spit out a table in the right format to be read in by **add_to_properties_sheet.** In these scripts, results are automatically fed to the **add_to_properties_sheet** function.
     * Other options:
         * set "mult.by.max.cap" to TRUE if value in table should be multiplied by the max capacity of the generator before setting the property (ex: useful for things like min gen, where input file will say that coal units can turn down to 70% of max capacity)
+		* set "cap.band.col" to the name of a banded column if have a property that depends on fuel and size.
+This will merge by fuel type and size, based on the breaks defined in that column (each property is given to generators with capacities *less* than or equal to the break listed)

 **Other inputs**